Coco Point

 Coco Point is a peninsula on the island of Barbuda and is home to a luxury resort called the Coco Point Lodge.
-Coco Point Lodge Airstrip, owned by the lodge, is located on the peninsula.
+Coco Point Lodge Airstrip, owned by the lodge, was located on the peninsula.
 It is the southern-most point on Barbuda.

 The Coco Point Lodge is located on a 164-acre peninsula and can accommodate a maximum number of 68 guests.

+Coco Point Road stretches to the southern end of the peninsula.
+Princess Diana Beach is located on the peninsula's western side.

 History

-In the 1950s, William Cody Kelly had begun to locate the "best beach in the area".
+In the 1950s, William Cody Kelly had begun to search for what he deemed the best beach in the area.
 Kelly was trying to find a leeward beach that was ideal for activities like sailing, swimming, and snorkeling.
 On February 14, 1960, while flying over Coco Point on Barbuda, he found what he wanted and created the Coco Point Lodge.